Kingsley Coman: 2019–20 season

-2020–21 season
+2020–2025

 On 21 October 2020, Coman scored a brace and provided one assist in a 4–0 win against Atlético Madrid in the first match of the 2020–21 UEFA Champions League.
 Coman won his 10th league title of his professional career on 8 May 2021 after closest challengers RB Leipzig failed to win their match against Borussia Dortmund.

-2021–22 season

 Before the 2021–22 season, Coman was assigned the number 11 shirt left vacant after the departure of Douglas Costa.
 Entering this season, Kingsley Coman hired agent Pini Zahavi, who also represented former teammates David Alaba and Robert Lewandowski to secure a transfer to another club.
-After Zahavi was unable to do so, Coman fired him and re-signed his contract with FC Bayern Munich on 12 January 2022 until 2027.
+After Zahavi was unable to do so, Coman fired him harshly and re-signed his contract with FC Bayern Munich on 12 January 2022 until 2027.

-2022–23 season

-On 21 August 2022, he scored his first goal of the season in a 7–0 win over VfL Bochum.
+On 21 August 2022, Coman scored his first goal of the season in a 7–0 win over VfL Bochum.
 On 14 February 2023, he scored the only goal in a 1–0 away victory over his former club Paris Saint-Germain in the round of 16.
+On 12 December 2023, Coman scored the only goal in a 1–0 away victory over Manchester United, to be his club's first away win against the latter at Old Trafford.

+Al-Nassr

+On 15 August 2025, Coman officially signed a three-year contract with Saudi Pro League side Al-Nassr from Bayern Munich worth €30 million, with €5 million in add-ons.
+Later that month, on 29 August, he scored his first goal in a 5–0 away win over Al Taawoun.